 Anaerobic Decomposition: Reduction of the net energy level and change in chemical composition of organic matter caused by microorganisms in an oxygen-free environment.

 Anaerobic Digestion: Anaerobic digestion is a biological process that produces a gas principally composed of methane (CH4) and carbon dioxide (CO2) otherwise known as biogas.
-These gases are produced from organic wastes such as livestock manure and food processing waste (also known as anaerobic composting).
+These gasses are produced from organic wastes such as livestock manure and food processing waste (also known as anaerobic composting).

 Angle of Incidence: The angle that the sun's rays make with a line perpendicular to a surface.
 The angle of incidence determines the percentage of direct sunshine intercepted by a surface.